Ousted Ukraine Ambassador Says She Was Told To Praise Donald Trump In Tweets Or Lose Her Job

-Former U.S. Ambassador to Ukraine Marie Yovanovich spoke with congressional impeachment investigators last week, when she made some shocking allegations about Donald Trump.
+Former U.S. ambassador to Ukraine Marie Yovanovich spoke with congressional impeachment investigators last week, when she made some shocking allegations about Donald Trump.
 During her deposition on October 11, she told investigators that she was told to tweet support or praise for the president if she wanted to save her job, according to The Daily Beast.

 A transcript of Yovanovich’s behind-closed-door conversations, which lasted over nine hours with impeachment investigators, was released on Monday as the probe moves into its more public phase.
 The House posted transcripts of multiple conversations on their website.
 Her testimony has been a key element in Democrats’ attempts to investigate the president’s alleged corruption.

-Yovanovitch left Ukraine in May, months before she was scheduled to leave, after she came under attack by right-wing media sources.
-It was alleged that she wasn’t supportive of the president, and Giuliani and his associates allegedly saw her as an obstacle to pressure Ukraine President Volodymyr Zelensky to investigate Trump’s opponents, including Joe and his son Hunter Biden.
+Yovanovich left Ukraine in May, months before she was scheduled to leave, after she came under attack by right-wing media sources.
+It was alleged that she wasn’t supportive of the president, and Giuliani and his associates allegedly saw her as an obstacle to pressure Ukraine President Volodymyr Zelensky to investigate Trump’s opponents, including Joe Biden and his son Hunter.
 At the time, Democrats expressed concern about her leaving.

-Now, the former ambassador has revealed that she felt pressure from within the State Department, and in particular Mike Pompeo, to be removed, pressure which she says came down from Trump.
+Now, the former ambassador has revealed that she felt pressure from within the State Department, and in particular Mike Pompeo, to be removed, She claims this pressure came down from Trump.
 At one point, according to a memo of his July 25 phone call with Zelensky, Trump referred to her as “bad news.”

 Yovanovich reportedly came under scrutiny within the administration after she attempted to contact State Department officials about concerns that she had with Giuliani and his team.
 She spoke with Under Secretary of State David Hale and asked him to issue a statement saying that she had the full confidence of the president.
 Hale agreed to speak to Pompeo, but her request went unanswered.
 She also said that Hale reached out to Fox News to discuss their negative coverage of the former ambassador.